wesselb/lab/README.md

 ### Special Variables
 ```
 default_dtype          # Default data type.
 epsilon                # Magnitude of diagonal to regularise matrices with.
+cholesky_retry_factor  # Retry the Cholesky, increasing `epsilon` by a factor at most this.
 ```

 ### Constants